Winter in America: Legacy and influence

 The album was re-released with previously unreleased bonus material by Scott-Heron's Rumal-Gia label in 1998, following a reissue project headed by Scott-Heron after he had received ownership of his 1970s recordings.
 The record's significance and influence in music has led to much retrospective favor of it among music writers and critics, as shown in Winters rankings in several "best of" publication polls.
 Winter in America was ranked number 67 on New Nations June 2004 list of The Top 100 Black Albums.
 The album was also listed in the music reference book 1001 Albums You Must Hear Before You Die (2006).
 "The Bottle" was later ranked number 92 on NME magazine's list of the "Top 150 Singles of All-Time" and was included in Q magazine's 1010 Songs You Must Own! publication.
 The title track was included on music writer Bruce Pollock's 2005 list of the "7,500 Most Important Songs of 1944–2000", and it was ranked number 82 on Blow Ups list of "100 Songs to Remember".
+In June 2026, CBS News included the title track, "Winter in America", in its list of the 250 essential American songs of the past 250 years.